+Sta atement by Review wer(s)

-Statement by y Reviewer(s) REVIEWER 1 REVIEWER 2 (as appropriate) Statement of independence to case Quality Assurance statement of Statement of independence from the case Quality Assurance statement of qualification I make the following statement prior to my involvement with th review:- I make the following statement that prior to my involvement with this learning review:- I have not been directly with the individual or fa have I given profession the case.
-I have had no immedia management of the prainvolved.
-I have the appropriate requalifications, knowledge experience and training undertake the review.
-The review was conduct appropriately and was reallysis and evaluation issues as set out in the Reference. mily, nor hal advice on te line actitioner(s) recognised ge and g to cted rigorous in its n of the I have not been directly concerned with the individual or family, nor have I given professional advice on the case I have had no immediate line management of the practitioner(s) involved.
+REVIEWER 1 (as approj

+Statement of independence from case Quality Assurance statement of qu Quality nent of independence from the case Assurance statement of qualification

+I make the following statement that prior to my involvement with this le review:- the following statement that my involvement with this learning

+I have not been directly corwith the child or family, or higiven professional advice or case.
+I have had no immediate limmanagement of the practition involved.
+I have the appropriate recongualifications, knowledge a experience and training to undertake the review.
+The review was conducted appropriately and was rigor analysis and evaluation of the issues as set out in the Terr Reference. ave in the ne oner(s) gnised nd • rous in its the I have not been directly concerned with the child or family, or have given professional advice on the case.
+I have had no immediate line management of the practitioner(s) involved.
 I have the appropriate recognised qualifications, knowledge and experience and training to undertake the review.
 The review was conducted appropriately and was rigorous in its analysis and evaluation of the issues as set out in the Terms of Reference.

-Reviewer 1 (Signature) Reviewer 2 (Signature) Name (Print) Name (Print) Date Date
+Reviewer 1 (Signature) Reviev (Signat -

+Name (Print) Name (Print)

+Date Date